University of Colorado-Boulder

-Dr. Karen Ramirez is the Co-Director of the CU Dialogues Program.
-She is also a faculty member at CU-Boulder, serving as the Assistant Director of Arts, Humanities, and Social Science Education for the Miramontes Arts and Sciences Program.
-She has received the Dorothy Martin Faculty Award for excellence in teaching and activism concerning women’s issues as well as a Marinus G. Smith award for her impact on CU undergraduate students.
-She received her Ph.D. from the University of Illinois at Champaign-Urbana in English and has published on narrative mappings of place in 19th/20th C. western American literature and how these narrative mappings dialogically intersect with contemporary public memory of western places.
-More recently, she has drawn on her foundation in dialogism and narrative study to develop, theorize and study dialogue experiences as a form of engaged learning about cross-cultural perspectives.
-Outside of work, she enjoys singing with the semi-professional choir, Ars Nova Singers, and hiking/camping.
+Dr. Karen Ramirez (she/her/hers) is the Director of the CU Dialogues Program.
+She is also a faculty member at CU-Boulder, serving as the Assistant Director for Humanities, Arts and Social Sciences for the Miramontes Arts and Sciences Program, which serves underrepresented students in the College of Arts and Sciences.
+She received a 2018 Boulder Faculty Assembly Award for Leadership and Service.
+In 2017 she received the Student Involvement Center's "Stumpie" Award for reflecting the values of the Colorado Creed.
+She also has received the Dorothy Martin Faculty Award for excellence in teaching and activism concerning women’s issues as well as a Marinus G. Smith award for her impact on CU undergraduate students.
+She received her Ph.D. from the University of Illinois at Champaign-Urbana in English and has completed dialogue training through Essential Partners, the Kettering Foundation, and the National Intergroup Dialogue Institute.
+Her literary publications consider how narrative mappings of place in 19th/20th C. western American literature dialogically intersect with contemporary public memory of western places.
+She has drawn on her foundation in dialogism and narrative study to develop, theorize and study dialogue experiences as a form of engaged learning about cross-cultural perspectives.
+From 2015-2017, she was the Co-PI on a large Spencer Foundation Civics Measures research grant to develop instruments for measuring engagement across difference in educational dialogic and deliberative settings.
+Outside of work, she enjoys singing with Boulder's semi-professional choir, Ars Nova Singers, growing and arranging flowers, and hiking/camping.